 Getting Started Questions:

 How do I get started?
-PlayPosit is already integrated into Blackboard and Canvas and you can refer to the PlayPosit Getting Started Guide.
-Additional materials, including Using PlayPosit in Backboard and Using PlayPosit in Canvas, as well as How to Create an Interactive Video may also be helpful.
+PlayPosit is already integrated into Canvas and Canvas and you can refer to the PlayPosit Getting Started Guide.
+Additional materials, including Using PlayPosit in Canvas, as well as How to Create an Interactive Video may also be helpful.

 Are there additional resources and training available?
 Yes!
 PlayPosit has a detailed Knowledge Base for reference, including Video Tutorials, as well as the PlayPosit for Students guide.
 Additionally, more details about the new PlayPosit 3.0 Experience are also available.

 Faculty can register for training through the PlayPosit Webinar Series.
 Training can also be arranged through Instructional Technology Services.